 The Building Better Oral Health website for the state of Texas reports that elderly people are at a very high risk for oral diseases and need cheap dental.
 This is partly due to the fact that more Texas elderly people than in the past still have their natural teeth and dentistry is not cheap.
 According to Medicare's website, Medicare does not provide coverage for dentistry, though this is clearly a need among the elderly, and few have private plans.
 Evidently, Medicare does not see the need to offer cheap dental to those suffering with what may be a larger number of dentistry problems than any other age group, nor to offer coverage for preventative measures.
 Cheap dental care is obviously a necessity for this demographic, but many people don’t even realize cheap dental care is available.

-The larger amounts of over-the-counter and prescription drugs consumed by this demographic cause higher risk for oral disease as well.
 In addition, some simply do not have the physical or mental capabilities to properly care for their teeth.
 Routine teeth cleanings can be logistically or even physically difficult, and caregivers are often not properly trained in the area of dental care.
-Caregivers generally focus more on the patient’s primary symptoms or just general comfort, often without realizing how important of a role that dental-hygiene plays in the patient’s well-being.
+Caregivers generally focus more on the patient’s primary symptoms or just general comfort, often without realizing how important of a role that dental hygiene plays in the patient’s well-being.

 Once the teeth become coated after long periods of minimal tooth care, bacteria like those that cause pneumonia can much more easily enter the person’s system.
 According to the Web site, pneumonia is one of the leading causes of the death of elderly nursing home residents.
 Clearly, the problem of oral disease and poor oral hygiene is more deep-seated than simply having to deal with tooth pain.